-The County expects to identify a preferred alternative for each intersection by the end of Spring 2024.
+The County expects to identify a preferred alternative for each intersection by Summer 2024.
 After receiving approval from the County Commission, design of each alternative will commence.
 The final design, right-of-way acquisition, permitting, and construction phases will follow as projects are prioritized and funding becomes available.
 Short-term or temporary improvements, if identified, may be constructed much sooner.
 The availability of funding will ultimately influence the speed of design and construction.
 The County is actively seeking grant funding so improvements can be completed in a timely manner.

-Concept Development & Alternatives Analysis
+Concept Development & Alternatives Analysis I

 Reporting, Review, & Approval